amauryplayero/Violet-list/README.md

 # Violet-list

-I have included the Excel file which I used in the youtube sample video.
+I have included the Excel file called SAMPLE EXCEL FILE which I used in the youtube sample video.

 If you would like try the web app yourself, you can just download the excel file, and